kat-er-ina/gemss/README.md

 ## Output

-- Results are saved in the `results/` directory as text files.
+- Results of the script-based runs are saved in the `scipts/results/` directory as text files.
 - Filenames include timestamps and all key parameter values.
 - Each file contains:
   - All run parameters